fumiya2001/CS605_Fumiya_Nagatomo/Assignment_5/Test_document.md

 ## Test Document

+Suppose we create an instance, bst = BinarySearchTree(), and then we try to apply following method to this instance.

 | Test Case | Test Method |Input (Name, Phone Number) | Expected Output | Actual Output |
 |-----------|--------------------------------------|-----------------|---------------|-------|
 | 1 | insert|'Alice','555-1234' | - | - |